Log In

 But as long as there is hope, we should support the effort.

-by Guest on 2018/07/21 02:54:08 AM
+on 2018/07/21 02:54:08 AM

 No Emule is ratio based and that is bad.
 I assumes no one uploads and so penalizes.
 Also no ratio based system is going to be 100% all of the time it can be wrong and user cannot do anything about it.